SenseTime-Knowledge-Mining/Xlassify/README.md

 Both 16S rRNA dataset and Genome dataset used in this study are from the UHGG which is publicly available.
 The data we used to train out model can be found in the `data` directory under the corresponding model folder (`16s` or `genome`).

-We also provide the processed k-mer feature matrix data, which can be downloaded from [Dropbox](https://www.dropbox.com/s/oxh6fb52peqfuum/kmer7_mat_ge5_le50_dedup.npy?dl=0), the total download size for this is around 3.3GB.
+We also provide the processed processed 16S training data and genome k-mer feature matrix data, which can be downloaded from Dropbox:
+- [16s data](https://www.dropbox.com/s/dytdh9icrmiycfu/slurm_split_data.zip?dl=0), the total download size for this is around 1.3GB.
+- [genome k-mer](https://www.dropbox.com/s/oxh6fb52peqfuum/kmer7_mat_ge5_le50_dedup.npy?dl=0), the total download size for this is around 3.3GB.